Aaron-Lathrop/code-djinn/README.md

 Code-djinn is useful when creating code bases with predictable file strcutures.
 If you're copying & pasting existing files, especially multiple files, and changing the same aspects of each file every time you want to add a feature then code-djinn could be a good solution.
 An example is creating API routes with data retrieval and testing.

 Code-djinn is not useful when writing writing entirely custom files that do not follow a predictable structure.
-If you're writing a utility library with a bunch of unique one-off files then code-djinn is not a good solution.
+If you're writing a utility library with a bunch of unique one-off files then code-djinn is not a good solution to create those files.

 ## Installation